Alaska Airlines lifts ground stop after IT outage affects operations

 As of 2 a.m.
 ET Monday, “the ground stop has been lifted, and our operations have resumed,” the airline said in a statement to CNN.

+This is the airline’s second fleet grounding request for its mainline and Horizon flights in just over a year, following a system upgrade issue in April 2024.

-Alaska Airlines did not detail cause of the IT outage, but warned of delays and advised travelers to check their flight status before heading to the airport.
+Alaska Airlines did not detail the cause of the IT outage on Sunday, but warned of delays and advised travelers to check their flight status before heading to the airport.

 A ground stop is an air traffic control measure that restricts certain planes from taking off and requires them to remain on the ground, according to the FAA, causing potential travel disruptions and delays.